Five Things to do with your Elderly Parents in Thaxted, Essex

 St John the Baptist Church

 This historic parish church is situated on a hill dominating the town and is well worth a visit with your elderly parents.
 The walk around guide will ensure you do not miss any of the important features.

 The church, which is 87 feet wide and 183 feet long, dates from 1340.
 It was not completed, however, until 1510.
 The church was built in the form of a cathedral and features two side chapels.
 It is known for its stained glass windows, which attract visitors from far afield.

 These range from the 14th-Century glass depicting Edmund, the Earl of March, right up to C. E Kempe’s late Victorian glass.
 There are many interesting features to enjoy in this beautiful church, and its place in Thaxted’s history is also fascinating.

-If your parents need elderly care, they may be lucky enough to live in their own home with live-in care provision.
+If your parents need elderly care, dementia care or care at home, they may be lucky enough to live in their own home with live-in care provision.
 In the past, however, older people were often housed in almshouses, and some of these are still in use.
 These two single storey buildings in the churchyard are picturesque and quite different from one another.

 The thatched Chantry was originally built in the 14th Century to house a priest and was later converted into an almshouse, consisting of four separate dwellings.
 The other almshouse was built in about 1714 and has a tiled roof.
 In 1830, this building apparently housed 16 people, but since its renovation in 1975, provides accommodation for three couples.